dennisjbell/redmine/HABITAT.md

 While most of this is boilerplate Habitat plan contents, the uncommon items
 are:
-* The `pkg_binds_optional` -- by making this optional, the Habitat supervisor will start up without having another habitat service providing these to our app.
+* The `pkg_binds_optional` -- by making this optional, the Habitat supervisor will start up without having another Habitat service providing these to our app.
 This allows external sources for the database.

 * The `pkg_exports` and `pkg_exposes`, which is required for making this work on